chore(deps): update dependency numpy to v1.26.4 #16

 New function

-A new function
+np.show_runtimeA new function

-has been added to display theruntime information of the machine in addition to
+numpy.show_runtimehas been added to display theruntime information of the machine in addition to

-which displays the build-related information.
+numpy.show_configwhich displays the build-related information.

 (gh-21468)

-option is now available fortesting.assert_array_equal
+strictoption is now available fortesting.assert_array_equal.Setting

-will disable the broadcasting behaviour forscalars and ensure that input arrays have the same data type.
+strict=Truewill disable the broadcasting behaviour forscalars and ensure that input arrays have the same data type.

 (gh-21595)